Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 <a id="install_requires"></a>
 #### install_requires

-*install_requires* parameter in *setup.cfg* or *setup.py* show, which packages will install additionally, if user install your package via pip.
+*install_requires* parameter in *setup.cfg* or *setup.py* show, which packages will install, if user install your package via pip.
 For example, user install [clize package](https://pypi.org/project/sasha/):

 ```shell
 pip install clize